ReedRawlings/spendless/SpendLess/PRIVACY_POLICY.md

 ## Data Retention

 - **On-Device Data:** Retained until you delete it or uninstall the App
-- **Subscription Data:** Retained by RevenueCat as per their data retention policy
+- **Subscription Data:** Managed by Apple's App Store as per Apple's data retention policy
 - **Email Data:** Retained by MailerLite until you unsubscribe or request deletion

 ---